 Has received the highest peer review rating by Martindale-Hubbell (AV) for consecutive years since 2000

-- Represented debtor corporations in Chapter 11 cases including Alliance Limosine, WOW Fitness Clubs, Dragone Classic Motor Cars, J. Silver, SC Corporation, Wigs by Paula, Service America Corporation, and Antonovich Furs
+- Represented debtor corporations in Chapter 11 cases including, (i) Ultimate Nutrition, Inc. and Prostar, Inc., (ii) Alliance Limousine, (iii) WOW Fitness Clubs, (iv) Dragone Classic Motor Cars, (v), Silver Clothing, Inc., (vi) SC Corporation and Wigs by Paula, (vii) Service America Corporation, and (viii) Antonovich Furs

-- Represented secured lenders in Chapter 11 cases of Kasden Fuel Company, Craftsman Press, Derecktor Shipyards and George Guidera
+- Represented secured lenders in Chapter 11 cases of Armaos Property Holdings and Olympic Hotel Corp., Kasden Fuel Company, Craftsman Press, Derecktor Shipyards and George Guidera

-- Represented landlords in Chapter 11 cases of Mill River Foundation, Sage Crest II LLC, Waterworks Holding Corporation and Laurel Nursing Home
+- Represented landlords in Chapter 11 cases of Bulls Head Diner, Inc., Mill River Foundation, Sage Crest II LLC, Waterworks Holding Corporation and Laurel Nursing Home

 - Represented the Town of Ridgefield in the Chapter 11 case of its school bus transportation company

-- Represented creditors' committees in SND Electronics, The Jewish Home for the Aged and Atrium Health Care
+- Represented creditors' committees in the Chapter 11 cases of SND Electronics, The Jewish Home for the Aged and Atrium Health Care

-- Represented both creditors and debtors in bankruptcy litigation concerning claims objections, non-dischangeability proceedings, injunction proceedings, preferences, fraudulent transfers, involuntary petitions, executory contracts and leases and confirmation proceedings
+- Represented both creditors and debtors in bankruptcy litigation concerning claims objections, non-dischargeability proceedings, injunction proceedings, preferences, fraudulent transfers, involuntary petitions, executory contracts and leases and confirmation proceedings

 - Successfully concluded asset sales in a number of bankruptcy proceedings